-We communicate with the Audit Committee within the Board of Directors regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.
+We communicate with the Audit Committee within the Board of Directors regarding, among other matters, the planned scope and timing of the

 Because we are ultimately responsible for the opinion, we are also responsible for directing, supervising and performing the audits of the subsidiaries.
 In this respect we have determined the nature and extent of the audit procedures to be carried out for group entities.